13 Big Dog Breeds Well-Suited for Hot Climates

 9. Doberman Pinscher

-These sleek protectors have short coats and a lean build, making them fairly heat-tolerant.
-They’re alert and active, so don’t forget regular water breaks.
+These sleek protectors have short coats and lean builds, making them fairly heat-tolerant.
+They're alert and active, so regular water breaks are a must.

 10. Vizsla

-The Vizsla’s short red coat, long ears, and slim frame help it stay cool while working or playing outdoors.
-They’re also super affectionate and love being around their people.
+The Vizsla's short red coat, long ears, and slim frame help it stay cool while working or playing outdoors.
+Bonus: they're incredibly affectionate and love being glued to their people.

 11. Weimaraner

-Nicknamed the “Grey Ghost,” this breed has a short coat that doesn’t trap heat.
-They’re energetic and smart — perfect for active families who live somewhere warm.
+Nicknamed the "Grey Ghost," this breed sports a short coat that doesn't trap heat.
+Energetic and smart, they're perfect for active families in warm climates.

 12. Bracco Italiano

-Another Italian gun dog, the Bracco has a short coat and mellow temperament.
-They’re a good fit for hot climates as long as they’re not overexercised in the sun.
+Another Italian gun dog, the Bracco pairs a short coat with a mellow temperament.
+Great for hot climates — just don't over-exercise them in the midday sun.

 13. Boerboel

-These South African guardians were bred to patrol farms under the hot sun.
+These South African guardians were bred to patrol farms under a blazing sun.
 Their strong work ethic and short coat help them tolerate heat, but they still need breaks and plenty of water.

 A Few Heat Tips (No Matter the Breed)

-Even heat-adapted dogs can overheat.
-From our experience, here are the key things to remember:
+Even the most heat-adapted dog can overheat.
+From our experience, these are the rules that matter most.

-- Never leave your dog in a parked car, even for a minute.
+- Never leave a dog in a parked carNot even for a minute.
+Interior temperatures spike dangerously fast.